srrvnn/gruve/README.md

 credits
 ----
+this is a forked version of the game
-forked version from game, system setup and toolkit provided by [Interaction Lab](https://sites.google.com/site/hwinteractionlab/), Heroit Watt University.
+game environment, system design and toolkit provided by [Interaction Lab](https://sites.google.com/site/hwinteractionlab/), Heroit Watt University.